19 and what is the exceeding greatness of His power toward us who believe, according to the working of His mighty power

 God turns His surpassingly great power toward our feeble nature.

 Christians should never underestimate God’s power in our lives.
 We have it for trials, temptations, and testimony.
 It is a power that God exercises.
 This is delegated power from God out of His unadulterated grace.
-It is important for believers to operate within the sphere of God’s power for our lives.
+Believers need to operate within the sphere of God’s power for our lives.
 We cannot function in that power without a comprehensive understanding of the principles of Scripture and applying them to experience.

-Note the implications of power in verse 19: God’s omnipotent power (dunamis) of supplying grace to believers and His operational power (energeo) in us are provided by His ruling power (kratos) from Scripture.
-Once we come to grips with this, God gives us the inner power (iskuos) to form momentum for spiritual maturity.
+Note the implications of power in verse 19: God’s omnipotent or residual power (dunamis) of supplying grace to believers and His operational power (energeo) in us are provided by His ruling or controlling power working in us (kratos).
+Once we come to grips with this, God gives us His inner power (iskuos) to form momentum for spiritual maturity.